rafael-L-de-almeida/Healthcare_System_Analysis/README.md

     `queries/Group_1-7_Complete.sql` to run all analyses at once

 ## How to Run (MySQL)
-1. Import the database `db_mysql.sql` already set up and clean from `data/db/` (recommended) or follow the instruction below
+1. Import the database `db_mysql.sql` already set up and clean from `data/db/` with views of the queries included (recommended) or follow the instruction below
 2. Import all raw CSV files from `data/raw/` into MySQL Workbench
 3. Run `schema/alter_tables_mysql.sql` to standardize column names
 4. Run `schema/create_tables_mysql.sql` to recreate tables with correct data types, primary keys, and foreign keys